divamgupta/diffusionbee-stable-diffusion-ui/docs/DOCUMENTATION.md

 * Steps: This corresponds to how many steps are used to improve the image quality.
 Setting to a low number gives faster image generation, and may be useful while exploring different prompts.
 * Batch size: This tells DiffusionBee to generate multiple images at a time.
 New batches of images will be created until "num images" have been created.
 * Guidance scale: This kind of corresponds to how closely Stable Diffusion should stick to the prompt.
 Higher value means more strict interpretation.
-* Seed: A number between 0 and 2^32 – 1 that is used as starting point for the image generation.
+* Seed: A number between 0 and 4,294,967,295 that is used as starting point for the image generation.
 If the same seed is used with the same prompt and the same settings (save *steps*), the same image will be generated.
-If left empty, a random seed will be used (but not logged).
+If left empty, a random seed will be used but not logged.

 The **History** tab show previously generated images and the prompts used.
 If a seed was provided, it too will be available.
 (If the seed setting was left empty, the random seed will _not_ be visible.)